davidhodge931/ggblanket/README.md

 -   pushes x and y limits to the max of x and y breaks with no expanding by default
 -   arranges horizontal geom y and col labels etc to be in correct order
--   provides arguments for scale adjustment and legend placement
+-   provides quick arguments for scale, title and legend adjustment
 -   changes default colours, alphas, widths and themes
--   converts titles to sentence case by default
 -   converts numeric labels to comma format by default
 -   allows users to access all other non-aesthetic geom functionality